 Nautique Boat Co. is holding a ceremony to mark the completion of the manufacturing facility and expansion of its world headquarters in Orlando, Fla.

 Nautique Boats and the International Waterski and Wakeboard Federation announced a 10-year extension of their partnership, naming Nautique the exclusive boat of the 2016-2025 Water Ski World Championships.

 Nautique Boats and the World Wakeboard Association said the boatbuilder was selected as the title sponsor and official towboat of the WWA Wakeboard World Championships through 2018.

-Nautique hosted students from central Florida high schools last week as part of National Manufacturing Day.
+Nautique hosted high school students from central Florida as part of National Manufacturing Month in October.

 Nautique delivered food to needy families in Cambodia and worked with local owners to open the Kam-Air Wake Park, the country’s first wakeboarding facility.

 Employees from Correct Craft and Nautique celebrated World Habitat Day by participating in a ribbon-cutting ceremony earlier this week to dedicate the model home at Butler’s Preserve, the newest community developed by Habitat for Humanity of Greater Orlando (Habitat Orlando).